 FAQ

 How many electricity units are free in Tamil Nadu now?
-200 units per bimonthly cycle if your consumption stays within 500 units; 100 units (unchanged) if consumption exceeds 500 units.
-Effective May 10, 2026.
+Since May 10, 2026, it’s 200 units per bimonthly cycle if consumption stays within 500 units, or 100 units if it goes above that.

 Do I need to apply for the 200 units free benefit?
-No — it’s applied automatically based on your existing consumption and billing records; no separate application is needed.
+No — it’s applied automatically based on existing consumption and billing records.

-How do I check my TNEB reading without logging in?
-Visit tnebnet.org → Bill Status/Reading Details → enter your Service Number, Region, and mobile number.
+How do I check my TNEB reading without logging in? tnebnet.org → Bill Status/Reading Details → Service Number, Region, and mobile number.

 Where do I find my Service Number?
-On your physical electricity bill or White Meter Card, labeled “Service Connection No.”
+On the physical electricity bill or White Meter Card, labeled “Service Connection No.”

 What’s the TNEB complaint helpline?
 1912, available 24×7 for both power failure and billing issues.

 Is TNEB the same as TANGEDCO/TNPDCL?
-TNEB historically referred to the board; distribution functions now operate under TANGEDCO, rebranded TNPDCL since June 27, 2024.
-The terms are often used interchangeably by consumers.
+More or less.
+TNEB was the older name for the board; distribution now runs under TANGEDCO, officially renamed TNPDCL since June 27, 2024.
+Most consumers still just say “TNEB” out of habit.

 | Purpose | Link |